-If you’re over the age of 25 and still dealing with problem skin (hey, me too!), chances are you’ve heard of using apple cider vinegar for acne.
-ACV is a unicorn in the natural beauty world and the benefits of apple cider vinegar for the face are plentiful.
-It has antibacterial, anti-fungal and antiviral properties.
-Raw, unpasteurized ACV is loaded with probiotics, vitamins and minerals.
-Plus it’s high in acetic acid which helps unclog pores and slough away dead skin cells.
+If you’re over the age of 25 and still dealing with problem skin (me, too!), chances are you’ve heard of using apple cider vinegar for acne.
+ACV is a unicorn in the natural beauty world, and the benefits of apple cider vinegar for the face are plentiful.

-Whether you suffer from acne or simply have a few pesky pimples during that time of the month, here’s how to use apple cider vinegar for better-looking skin.
+Whether you suffer from acne or simply get a few pesky pimples around that time of the month, here’s how to use apple cider vinegar for better-looking skin.

 In addition, it’s said to: